 Individuals who are at least 70-1/2 years of age can make a qualified charitable distribution (QCD) from a retirement IRA for the benefit of a ministry, parish or school in our diocese.
 A QCD counts as a required minimum distribution (RMD).

-Download our guide to learn how to make an IRA qualified distribution.
+Download our guide to learn about QCDs, the SECURE Act, and how to make an IRA qualified distribution.

 Legacy gifts allow you to advance the mission of Jesus Christ for generations to come.
 The most basic way to remember the Church in your estate plans is through a bequest in your Will.